tatiana-bondarenko/tanya.bondarenko.github.io/_projects/6_project.md

 ---
 layout: page
-title: locality
+title: CASES
 description: a project with no image
 img:
 importance: 6
-category: A-bar dependencies
+category: Building & Interpreting Structure
 ---

 Every project has a beautiful feature showcase page.